-These admission checklists provide you with the steps to become a new student at OTC.
-You will probably come back to this page often and we would recommend bookmarking it for future reference.
-We have checklists for every type of student: first-time college students, transfer students, students coming back to college after a break, students coming for a visit and even students taking classes through a corporate partnership.
-If you’re not sure what type of student you are, we have a list for that!
-We also have checklists for students who are still in high school.
+Your admission checklist provides you with the steps to become a undergraduate, degree seeking student or a visiting student at OTC.
+We also have checklists for students who are still in high school or are attending through through their employer as a Corporate Student.
 Whether you’re attending OTC through a dual credit program or taking advantage of our Early Start process, these lists will help you get a jump on college.
 If you’re not sure what type of student you are, we have a list to help you make the best selection.
 If you have questions about any item on the checklists, please contact us.

 You will qualify for admission to OTC as a First-Time student if you are (or will be) a graduate of an accredited high school and have not earned any college credit (or will not have) after graduating from high school.
 You will also qualify if you have obtained your General Educational Development (GED) or have completed the High School Equivalency Test (HiSET) examination satisfactory.
 Students who do not earn a High School diploma or equivalent can be admitted to OTC as a First-Time student but would not qualify for Financial Aid.

 You are considered a Transfer student for admission purposes if you have completed coursework at another regionally accredited college or university following your graduation from high school (excluding the summer immediately following your high school graduation).
 The number of credit hours you completed does not matter.